qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I do not expect to be insulted by disloyal young punks with treasonable motives," said Dr. Stadler loudly.

+> Dr. Ferris [...] snapped, [...] distorted by rage at the unexpected and unplanned, "Give me your press card and your work permit!"

 Dagny travels to the nearest airfield.
 Newspapers have reported Dagny's death; she sees a reporter and reports her aliveness before boarding a plane to New York.
 There, she calls Hank's hotel in Colorado.
 He asks what happened to her, and she gives an unconvincing story based on shards of the truth.
 Hanging up, Dangy feels "a violent pain".

 Señor Cuffy Meigs, who is in charge of the "Railroad Unification Plan", is giving orders to Eddie.
 Dagny countermands one order but Eddie says "We'll have to" after Meigs leaves.
 Eddie explains that Meigs is from Washington, and basically has all power over where trains go, and that the trains serve whomever has friends in Washington, although it's all supposed to be for the "public welfare".
 Also, Washington now pools revenue between railroads and redistributes it in a nonsensical way, based on miles of track owned, rather than based on costs or the amount of service provided, so that TT gets a disproportionate share of the revenue due to its lightly-used and unused track.
 Eddie explains,